jingmiao-g/boundary_sampler/README.md

-# Boundary Sampler by Assuming boundary Properties (BSAP)
+# Probability Gradient based Boundary Sampler (PGBS)
-This repository includes the PyTorch code for the 2-D demo in our ICASSP2024 submission: SAMPLING DATA BOUNDARY BY ASSUMING ITS PROPERTIES
+This repository includes the PyTorch code for the 2-D demo in our ICASSP2024 submission: A PROBABILITY GRADIENT BASED APPROACH FOR SAMPLING BOUNDARIES OF IN-DOMAIN DATA

 Authors: Miao JING, Vidhyasaharan Sethu, Beena Ahmed